aiven/inkless/inkless/KnownChallenges.md

 We will leave existing authorization implementations in-place, with the exact same semantics as the upstream.
 Authorization should be performed at the edge of the cluster by inkless brokers, to distribute load.

+When customer-hosted inkless brokers contact an operator-hosted backend, they should be using secured and authorized connections.
+Authorization here should be to mediate the customer/operator relationship, not enforcing intra-cluster resources.
+Customers using an "untrusted inkless broker" implementation will be allowed to circumvent topic topology limits.

 ### Partition creation & deletion

 Are partitions created upon first write, or explicitly via control plane/AdminClient?
 Can partitions be deleted?
 How do we communicate creation and deletion to brokers?
 How do we communicate ACLs and other metadata to brokers?

+#### Answer

+For full protocol compatibility, Inkless brokers should accept AdminClient metadata operations.
+We can optionally provide AdminClient access directly from the control plane if desirable.

+Deletion of topics could be immediate from the metadata layer, and asynchronous for the data layer.

 ### Compatibility with legacy clients